John Daly (golfer): 2016–present: PGA Tour Champions

 Having turned 50 on April 28, 2016, Daly became eligible to play on the PGA Tour Champions.
 His debut was at the Insperity Invitational in May, where he finished tied for 17th.

 On May 7, 2017, Daly won the Insperity Invitational on the PGA Tour Champions after shooting a 14-under par for the tournament.
 It was his first win of a PGA Tour-affiliated event since 2004, and it happened exactly one year after he made his PGA Tour Champions debut.
 He would also finish T-2 at the 2021 Insperity Invitational.
 Daly continues to compete semi-regularly on the tour.

 Although Daly had $10,270,681 in career earnings as of February 20, 2023, he is not among the top 50 on the PGA Tour's All-Time Career Money List, and thus relies on sponsor invitations (PGA Tour Exemption Category 11).

 Daly is exempt for life in the PGA Championship and AT&T Pebble Beach National Pro-Am, and up to age 60 in the Open Championship.
 In order to play in the Masters, U.S. Open, a World Golf Championship or a FedEx Cup Playoff Event, Daly would have to satisfy the particular invitational requirements of such events.
 Daly has not played at the Masters since 2006, and he has not made the cut there since 2002.

 Golf swing

-Daly has a flowing self-taught golf swing which was built for raw power and distance.
+Daly has a self-taught golf swing which was built for power and distance.
 Daly takes his golf club back much farther past parallel on his back swing by extreme coiling of his arms and shoulders which creates exceptional club head speed on his down swing.
 However, Daly's golf swing has contributed to his inconsistent performance during golf tournaments since almost perfect timing is required for proper execution of such a powerful golf swing.